 Perhaps counterintuitively, Ford cut the IT budget by 30 percent.

-This wasn’t an exercise in expense reduction though.
-Rather, it helped free-up resources previously locked into propping up an outdated and fragmented system.
-These resources could then be used to innovate.
-It was thanks to this that Ford were able to invest in novel projects such as Ford SYNC and MyFord Touch.
+This wasn’t just an exercise in cost reduction though.
+The real aim was to free-up resources previously locked into propping up an outdated and fragmented system.
+These resources could then be used to drive forward digital transformation.

 AB InBev has even created a tech innovation lab, Beer Garage, to explore ways that artificial intelligence (AI), machine learning (ML) and the internet of things (IoT), among other technologies can be used to improve experiences for consumers and retailers alike.
 Applications for this include "connected breweries", where the quantity, quality, temperature, and a range of other relevant factors can be monitored across batches.

 The company is also looking into software to monitor social media and gain insight into what consumers think of its brands.
 Through this approach, AB InBev will be able to create evermore relevant and meaningful content for their consumers and improve its digital marketing.

 The world of selling vehicles has been going digital for a while — an automotive industry trend only accelerated by the COVID-19 pandemic.
 This has left automotive dealers with a stark choice: go digital or go bust.